ZhukovGreen/presenations/can-we-have-a-better-fs.md

 :+1:
 * Better local development support
 * Data is available on s3
-* Good integration with the Glue data catalogue
+* Good integration with the Glue data catalog

 ----